When the transfer is pending

 A UETR is a Unique End-to-end Transaction Reference, usually shown as a 36-character reference on a SWIFT or international wire transfer confirmation.

 Yes. uetr.ai is a UETR tracking online app that runs in any web browser.
-You open the page, enter your UETR, amount, currency, and payment date, and it checks public tracker sources and emails you when the available status changes.
+You open the page, enter your UETR, amount, currency, and payment date, and it queries multiple international banks on the SWIFT network for that payment and emails you when the status changes.
 There is nothing to download or install.

 Enter the UETR, amount, currency, payment date, and your email. uetr.ai starts a tracker lookup, keeps checking for updates, and emails you the moment the status changes.

-Some bank trackers update slowly or expose limited information. uetr.ai keeps checking and emails you when the available status changes.
+Some bank trackers update slowly or show limited information. uetr.ai keeps checking and emails you when the available status changes.

 You can start a free UETR lookup on uetr.ai.
 If public tracker data is available, the free preview shows available high-level status before you decide whether to keep monitoring the transfer.

-International SWIFT wires carry a UETR, a 36-character identifier the sending bank generates and SWIFT requires on every customer wire since November 2018.
-Domestic wires use different bank-internal reference numbers and typically do not carry a UETR.
+International SWIFT transfers carry a UETR, a 36-character identifier the sending bank generates and SWIFT requires on every customer payment since November 2018.
+Domestic transfers use different bank-internal reference numbers and typically do not carry a UETR.

 If a public tracker is available and readable, uetr.ai can check it with the details you provide.
 It is independent and not affiliated with any bank, SWIFT, or payment network, so the useful question is less which bank and more whether you have the UETR, amount, currency, and payment date.